 Sylvia hopes to publish a poetry book and fulfill a childhood dream.
 To do this, she needs to stay sharp and motivated to improve her writing skills.
-Sylvia gains inspiration from other platforms like Twitter and Medium but wants to expand.
-She wants a centralized writing experience as opposed to googling writing exercises and using RhymeZone to find rhymes.
+Sylvia gains inspiration from places like Twitter and Medium but wants to expand.
+She wants a centralized writing experience as opposed to googling writing exercises and using RhymeZone.

 Through art we discover ourselves and uplift others!

 Imani wants a service that can recognize her voice and translate it into text.
 On the flipside, if she has to do work or focus her attention elsewhere, she would like to have her favorite articles and pieces read to her.
 Imani is confident in her writing but is happy to challenge herself and grow.
 She isn't too into poetry but is willing to explore it.